Supporting an employee before, during and after a loss

 Sickness absence after a miscarriage is protected as pregnancy-related sickness.
 It should be recorded separately and should not be used against her, for example, for disciplinary or redundancy purposes or as part of an appraisal.

 Your employee is able to self certify for up to 7 days as usual.
 This includes self-certification that the absence is pregnancy-related.
 After 7 days, she will need to get a fit note from her GP or another medical professional.
 She may want to ask her GP to backdate a fit note to confirm that the leave is pregnancy-related.
-During the coronavirus pandemic, she may not be able to get a fit note immediately.
-If possible, allow her to self-certify until this can be obtained and backdated.
+(From 10 December 2021, a fit note is not required unless an employee is off work for more than 28 days.
+This is a temporary change to the usual 7 day rule, to allow doctors to prioritise the coronavirus (COVID-19) booster campaign.
+Please be aware that employment legislation is subject to change and while we will endeavour to keep this information as up to date as possible, it is the employer’s responsibility to check they are complying with the law.)

 There is no time limit on sickness absence after a miscarriage.
 If a GP or medical practitioner has certified the sickness as pregnancy-related, this applies for as long as the sick leave lasts.